 Step 1: Get A VPN Provider

-To watch Tour De France live or on demand in New Zealand for free you’ll need to use the best VPN provider to pretend you’re in the United Kingdom.
+To watch Tour De France live or on demand in New Zealand for free you’ll need to use the best VPN provider to pretend you’re in Australia.

 There are many different VPN providers out there on the web, from our experience the cheapest and most affordable option is PureVPN.